tommyblue/smugmug-backup/README.md

 SMGMG_BK_DESTINATION = "<Backup destination folder>"
 SMGMG_BK_FILE_NAMES = "<Filename with template replacements>"
 ```

-All configuration values are required.
-They can be omitted in the configuration file
-as long as they are overridden by environment values.

 The **destination** is the local path to save SmugMug pictures and videos.
 If the folder is not empty, then only new or changed files will be downloaded.